Sending Christmas mail via the British Forces Post Office can sometimes be a bit of a minefield.

-So, we have put together a handy guide on how to get the much needed morale to those you love, while they are serving overseas this Xmas.
+So, Forces News has put together this handy guide on how to send morale parcels to military personnel serving overseas this Christmas.

-Forces Free Air Letters (FFALs) also known as ‘blueys’, are a way of sending letters and messages free to personnel deployed in certain locations. (pick up blank 'blueys' free from the post office).
+Forces Free Air Letters (FFALs) also known as 'blueys', are a way of sending hand-written letters and messages free to personnel deployed in certain locations.
+Blank 'blueys' can be picked up free from a post office.

 Personnel entitled to use BFPO services at these locations are also eligible to send blueys back to the UK free of charge.